 Sikkim Tourism: A Tour to the Garden of Lord Indra

 As a travel writer, I admire every bit of nature.
 While going through the all India travel guide in search of beauty, adventure, spirituality and relaxation – I came across Sikkim.
-Our Hindu religious texts have called Sikkim as ‘Indrakil’, which literally means ‘the garden of Lord Indra’.
+Our Hindu religious texts have called Sikkim as ‘Indrakil’, which literally means ‘the garden of Lord Indra’, which is a beautiful place and clearly they take the General Landscaping here very seriously.
 I arrived at Bagdora airport in north Bengal, 124 km from Sikkim.
 I covered the rest of the distance by a taxi.
 Most of the people use Nepali, Lepcha Bhutia, Limbu and English as their official languages here.
 Still I came across some Hindi loving people.

 I admired crystal clear waterways, chirping birds, pleasing greenery with dew drops and Buddhist chantings throughout the journey, which are some of the tourist attractions of Sikkim.
 People consider it as their heaven.
 I was booked in Orange Village Resort in Gangtok, the capital city of Sikkim.
 Well, Gangtok Tour is a famous tourist attraction of Sikkim Tourism.
 My room offered superb views of the magnificent mountains, lush green vegetation and beautiful rivers.
 As an explorer of food, I attacked rice and meat during my lunch.
 The waiter offered me a local drink ‘Chang’, which was of made from fermented millet.
 It was served in a bamboo container with a bamboo pipe.
 I spend the evening at leisure.